shuoyang2000/nash_equilibrium_solver/README.md

 John von Neumann tells us that for any finite 2p0s, any NE profile gives player a payoff which equals to both his minmax value and his maxmin value :)

+## TODO
+The current version use [Gurobi](https://www.gurobi.com/) as the LP solver, which requires license though.
+We plan to implement a cvxpy version as solver as well.

 ## References
 Shoham, Yoav, and Kevin Leyton-Brown.
 [Multiagent systems: Algorithmic, game-theoretic, and logical foundations](https://eecs.harvard.edu/cs286r/courses/fall08/files/SLB.pdf).
 Cambridge University Press, 2008.